unithiyashree/File-Sharing-Protocol/README.md

 	- Compiling code : gcc server_client.c -lcrypto -lssl
 	- To run code : ./a.out

-After running, it asks for the host port and then next server port.
-These should be vice versa while running the server and client There is a FileUploadAllow or FileUploadDeny input to be given for the permissions for uploading files.
+- After running, it asks for the host port and then next server port.
+These should be vice versa while running the server and client.
+There is a FileUploadAllow or FileUploadDeny input to be given for the permissions for uploading files.

-And then :
+- And then :
-	To run commands through TCP protocol, select 0
+	- To run commands through TCP protocol, select 0.
-	To run commads through UDP protocol, select 1
+	- To run commads through UDP protocol, select 1.

 ### Commands Implemented
 1. IndexGet longlist